Learning Outcomes:

 To use it correctly, you need to provide the correct number of arguments:

-The DIFFICULTY_LEVEL and what the player chooses between ODD and EVEN.
+The DIFFICULTY_LEVEL and what is the NUMBER_OF_ROUNDS to play.

 AI Strategies